 - Taste the mixture and adjust the peppermint or lime juice flavor to your taste, adding more to enhance the flavor if desired.

-- Divide the avocado ice-cream mixture into 6 popsicle moulds.
-Place a popsicle stick inthe centre or each and-freeze overnight.
+- Divide the avocado ice-cream mixture into 6 popsicle molds.
+Place a Popsicle stick in the center or each and-freeze overnight.

 - The next day, cover a plate with baking paper.
 Set aside and prepare the chocolate dipping sauce.
 Warm the coconut oil and dark chocolate on a medium-sized saucepan over a medium heat.
 Stir frequently until it is fully liquid.
 Set aside in a bowl.

 - Remove the popsicles from the freezer.
-Unmould them by quickly dipping the plastic moulds into warm water for about 20 seconds, then pull the popsicle out of the mould.
+Unmould them by quickly dipping the plastic molds into warm water for about 20 seconds, then pull the popsicle out of the mold.

 - Immediately dip a popsicles into the chocolate sauce.
 Hold it over the bowl for a few seconds, head down, to drain off any extra chocolate sauce — as the popsicles are frozen and the sauce is lukewarm the chocolate coating should form very quickly.